kamranahmedse/laravel-censor/README.md

 ## How to use

 - After following the above steps, there will be a `censor.php` file inside the `config` directory.
 The file has two arrays, namely `replace` and `redact`.
-- You have to specify the words that you want to replace in the `replace` array with words set to the keys of array and replacements as values i.e.
+- You have to specify the words that you want to replace in the `replace` array with words or wildcards set to the keys of array and replacements as values i.e.

     ```php
     'replace' => [
 	    'idiot'    => '(not a nice word)',
+	    'hate%'    => 'peace',      // Wildcard: Will replace the words beginning at hate e.g. hatered, hate, hated etc
+	    '%eograph%' =>  'some-graphy-word',         // Willcard: Will replace words containing `eograph` anywhere in the middle e.g. geographic, angeography etc
 	    'seventh'  => '7th',
 	    'monthly'  => 'every month',
 	    'yearly'   => 'every year',